NervanaSystems/ngraph-python/README.md

-# NervanaGraph
+# Nervana Graph

-NervanaGraph is Nervana's computational graph.
+Nervana Graph is Nervana's computational graph.

 ## Installation

 First ensure you have [private-neon](https://github.com/NervanaSystems/private-neon) checked out and built.

-To install NervanaGraph into your private-neon virtual env:
+To install Nervana Graph into your private-neon virtual env:

 ```
 cd private-neon